This is a question we get asked a lot. If you plan on supplying files for a job, take note of the following points to ensure a perfect print.

 Still unsure which option to go with?
 Get in contact with us today.

-A good quality and well designed roller banner (also knows as pull up/roll up banners) are an important resource for any exhibition, trade show or event.
+A good quality and well designed roller banner (also known as pull up/roll up banners) are an important resource for any exhibition, trade show or event.
 They are also useful to promote your brand in your shop or place of work.
 After dealing with hundreds of roller banners over the years, designing, printing and assembling them has become second nature.
 But for those of you who are unfamiliar, here are our 10 useful hints and tips:

 1. Keep text to a minimum – use clear and concise wording to get your message across.